 Q: What shots are required?

 A: We require the same vaccines that many groomers and kennels do.
 We require: Rabies (this is required by law in Florida), Bordetella, Parvovirus, and Distemper.
-Many of these are grouped together.
+Many of these are grouped together; in particular, parvo and distemper are often part of a combination vaccine that may be referred to as DPP, DAPP, DHPP, or something similar.
 Please check with your veterinarian if you are unsure if your dog has received these vaccines.
+Some veterinarians do not routinely give a bordetella vaccination unless you inform them that your dog will be boarded, attending group classes, or otherwise be spending time in the company of other dogs.
 For more information please click here or ask your veterinarian.

 Q: I know chocolate is toxic to my dog(s), what else is toxic to them?